richlysakowski/PanelGPT/README.md

 ## Motivation

-In conferences and workshops, there are always **penal discussions** among experts, and people exchange their opinions on a given topic, improving the understanding of new concepts, changing perspectives of thinking, and reaching a more comprehensive understanding of prevailing debates or discussions.
+In conferences and workshops, there are always **panel discussions** among experts, and people exchange their opinions on a given topic, improving the understanding of new concepts, changing perspectives of thinking, and reaching a more comprehensive understanding of prevailing debates or discussions.

 <figure>
   <figcaption> Figure 1: A panel discussion between Jack Ma and Elon Musk, WAIC, 2019: </figcaption>